supreethmv/BILP-Q/README.md

-# Coalition Structure Generation (CSG) Problem:
+# BILP-Q: Quantum Coalition Structure Generation
 This repository contains the code to reproduce the results presented in the paper BILP-Q: Quantum Coalition Structure Generation, submitted in the
 [19th ACM International Conference on Computing Frontiers (CF'22)](https://www.computingfrontiers.org/2022/index.html).

-## BILP-Q: Quantum Coalition Structure Generation
+## Introduction

 We propose BILP-Q, the first general quantum  approach for solving the Coalition Structure Generation problem (CSGP).
 In particular, we reformulate the CSGP in terms of a Quadratic Binary Combinatorial Optimization